This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 Food occupies the pride of place on the MSV Amira with divers having the choice of a large selection of fresh Indonesian and Western cuisine during breakfast, lunch, dinner and day-long snacks.

-Built in 2012, the 23 m liveaboard KLM Mastro Aldo, though small in size is easily one of the most stable boats that can comfortably carry it’s 10 guests in five basic cabins to explore the marine diversity of Komodo National Park and Rinca island.
+Built in 2014, the 31 m liveaboard KLM Manta Mae, is easily one of the most stable boats that can comfortably carry it’s 10 guests in 4 basic cabins to explore the marine diversity of Bali, Komodo and Raja Ampat.
 The liveaboard is a boon for divers seeking a budgeted option in a limited period of time.
 Small boat, small budget, but a lot of fun!

 Time spent on the vessel between dives can be staggered by enjoying the tasty fusion of local, Asian and Western Cuisine onboard or relishing some signature BBQ delicacies especially laid out on the beautiful beaches of Flores.
 Other than this, guests can go trekking on the island or go for night dives at no additional cost.